International Organization for Migration: Organization

 The organization is headquartered in Geneva, with liaison offices in New York City and Addis Ababa.
 The Global Migration Data Analysis Centre (GMDAC) is based in Berlin.
-In 2020, the organization reported that it had over 15,311 employees, with 168 nationalities represented.
+In 2024, the organization reported that it had 22,351 employees, with 175 nationalities represented.
 The highest decision-making body of the IOM is the council, in which all member states are represented.
 It has rules of procedure and meets at regular intervals to adopt the annual budget and determine the organization's programmatic objectives.
 The official languages are English, French and Spanish.
-According to its own figures, the organization's budget in 2020 was around two billion US dollars.
+According to its own figures, the organization's budget in 2024 was around 3.7 billion US dollars.
 This is made up of voluntary contributions from the member states and donations.

 Director General

 The Director General of the organization is elected by the delegates of the IOM member states for a five-year term.
 The following table lists the previous directors of the IOM and its predecessor organization, the ICEM.
-The current Director General is Amy Pope from the United States of America, with Ugochi Daniels from Nigeria serving as Deputy Directors General.
+The current Director General is Amy Pope from the United States, with Ugochi Daniels from Nigeria and SungAh Lee from South Korea serving as Deputy Directors General.